Make Darwin your next holiday destination with all of the best and most unusual things to do!

 Explore Litchfield National Park

-Just over an hour drive from Darwin, Litchfield is a favourite for locals – and it’s easy to see why.
-Visitors can take a dip beneath the waterfalls at Florence and Wangi Falls or the lush Buley Rockhole.
-If you fall in love with the National Park, you can stay overnight in one of the campgrounds for the ultimate nature experience.
-The NT’s most visited park gained some serious global attention this year with Lonely Planet recently including the park in its Best in Travel list for 2019.
+Just over an hour’s drive from Darwin, Litchfield National Park is a favourite for locals and tourists alike – and it’s not hard to see why.
+Visitors can take a dip beneath the waterfalls at Florence and Wangi Falls or the lush Buley Rockhole, and even tackle a few short bushwalks in between each watering hole.
+You can even stay overnight in one of the campgrounds for the ultimate nature experience.
+Litchfield National Park is one of Darwin’s most luscious natural attractions and one of the best free things to do!